 The Pasque Flower, Pulsatilla vulgaris, continues to be visited by bumblebees, flies, honeybees and even butterflies in April, but sadly we struggle to bulk it up in the garden.

-Native Common dog-violets, Viola riviniana, and Labradorean violet flowers, Viola labradorica, continue throughout April and are used as nectar sources by bumblebees, butterflies and this bee-fly, Bombylius, (right) and solitary mining bee (left).
+Native Common dog-violets, Viola riviniana, and Labradorean violet flowers, Viola labradorica, continue flowering throughout April and are used as nectar sources by bumblebees, butterflies and this bee-fly, Bombylius, (right) and solitary mining bee (left).
 I’m hopeful that with time, and more of them growing throughout the garden, we may get visits from some of the native Fritillary butterflies which also use some types of native violet as larval food plants.
-1/04/12.
+(This has indeed happened in recent years).

 Last updated 02/04/2021

 So glad to have found your wonderful site!
 I live somewhere wet, but also my garden in shady most of the year, so though growing for insects don’t have so many visitors as I would like.
 However Lamium Maculatum Red Nancy flowers most of the year even with less than an hour’s direct light, and bumblebees know to visit.
 You say you prefer white honesty – have you noticed if sown in a shady place, mixed honesty self seeds by next year to be only white?
 The same with sweet rocket.
 Do you think because these colours are easier for moths to find in a shady garden at night?

 Thanks for the comment and having a look around the website – lot’s to keep you busy on a rainy day!

 Lamium is certainly a great bumblebee plant here for lots of the year – different cultivars extend the range of flowering time for us.
 Geranium macrorrhizum, bugle and London Pride are other good flowers for shade – not to mention many of the spring bulbs of course.